Ashwin Sheelvanth, MD

 Midwestern Regional Medical Center

 "I try to give patients options and come up with a plan with them.
 It's about what feels comfortable to them.
 I also try to be conscious of their need to travel to and from the hospital, and their time and expenses.
-I encourage them to consider all of these factors and decide."
+I encourage them to consider all of these factors when they decide."

 - Ashwin Sheelvanth, MD